krbnite/krbnite.github.io/_posts/2017-10-03-Which-Pip-is-Right-for-You-on-Corporate-EC2.md

 ```

 Well, no shit -- I just obliterated that pip.
 Where did my conda-installed pip wander off to?
 Oddly,
-I figured that out by whiching pip again:
+I figured that out by which'ing pip again:
 ```
 which pip  # /home/ubuntu/anaconda/bin/pip
 ```